Stage an Intervention

 Common member of the team are:

-- Its best friend
+- Best friend

-- Co-workers and close friends
+- Other close friends

 Perceptions of Intervention

-Intervention is gaining popularity in the United States and in other parts of the world.
+Intervention is gaining popularity in the United States and other parts of the world.
 Many think that intervention is an effective way of convincing an addicted loved one to enter into a drug rehabilitation and treatment center.
-Over the past decade, intervention has become a favorite subject in pop culture.
+Over the past decade, interventions have become a favorite subject in pop culture.

 The Next Steps Forward